-8.15.2.15 PROVIDER REQUIREMENTS: Child care providers must abide by all department regulations. [and provide child care paid for by the department to clients only while such clients are working, attending school or participating in a training program or participating in a TANF or SNAP approved activity/component.]
+8.15.2.15 PROVIDER REQUIREMENTS: Child care providers must abide by all department regulations.
 Child care provided for recreational or other purposes, or at times other than those outlined in the child care agreement, are paid for by the client.
-[Knowingly accepting payment from the department for child care provided for recreational and other purposes is considered fraud and sanctions may be imposed.]

 A. All child care providers who receive child care assistance reimbursements are required to be licensed or registered by the department and meet and maintain compliance with the appropriate licensing and registration regulations in order to receive payment for child care services.
-[All registered homes receiving child care assistance subsidies must be enrolled and participate in a CACFP, unless they are ineligible.
-If registered home providers complete the 18 hour course, it will count toward the six hour annual training requirement during the year in which the course was completed and the following year, exclusive of training required by CACFP.]
 Beginning July 1, 2012, child care programs holding a 1-star license are not eligible for child care assistance subsidies.
-The department honors properly issued military child care licenses to providers located on military bases and tribal child care licenses properly issued to providers.
-Evidence of a substantiated referral for child abuse or neglect for a provider, a second caregiver, or any persons age 18 or over residing in the provider's home or working in a licensed child care center/home may result in the ineligibility of that provider to receive payments under the child care assistance program.]
+The department honors properly issued military child care licenses to providers located on military bases and tribal child care licenses properly issued to providers located on tribal lands.